Wits School of Arts Students Present a Zine Launch at Mamakashaka - Bubblegum Club

 This year’s course was rooted in the foundation of the previous years’ courses and last year’s one resulted in the MEDU re-imagined event.
 In collaboration with scholar Kebotlhale Motseothata, the project was inspired by the Medu Art Ensemble, a 1970s anti-apartheid collective led by artists such as Mongane Wally Serote.
 Central to the curriculum, students study Medu’s collectivist ethos and form their own editorial collectives to create impactful, self-published work using the RISOgraph SF5030.

-Teaching the final part of this course was a reciprocal learning experience, and I was able to accompany the students as they engaged with radical editorial practice in varied and nuanced ways.
-Honouring the solid foundation of Culture as a Weapon of Struggle: The Medu Art Ensemble and Southern African Liberation I pushed students to view themselves as creative citizens in today’s world.
-I drew their attention to global historical collectives like RiotGrrl, but I also encouraged them to explore local contemporary zines like ANY BODY ZINE
+Standing on Dr Hlasane’s shoulders, I was prompted to reach back into the histories of legacies I myself was part of, including the work of the CUSS group, something of a BubblegumClub predecessor.
+Honouring too, the solid foundation of Culture as a Weapon of Struggle: The Medu Art Ensemble and Southern African Liberation, I pushed students to view themselves as autonomous creative citizens in today’s rapid world.
+I drew their attention to global historical zine cultures like RiotGrrl, but I also encouraged them to explore local contemporary examples like ANY BODY ZINE

 zine